rombert/ereviewboard/README.md

 There is basic support for editing data:

 1. Closing and reopening review requests;
+1. Posting and discarding reviews

+For selected [SCM integrations](ereviewboard/wiki/SCM-Integrations), more operations are
+suported:

-1. Posting and updating diffs for selected [SCM integrations](ereviewboard/wiki/SCM-Integrations)
+1. Posting and updating diffs
+1. Opening diffs in a compare editor

 Please see [the project wiki](ereviewboard/wiki) for more details.